-An expansive and unreasonable reading of the Voting Rights Act to cover felon disenfranchisement statutes not only is contrary to the intent of Congress but it also upsets the delicate balance between federal and state powers.
-The "clear statement" rule-which applies when the statutory text is ambiguous as in the case of the VRA-cautions courts to tread lightly in interpreting vague statutes to avoid impinging upon the traditional spheres of the states:
+An expansive reading of the VRA, covering felon disenfranchisement statutes, might also upset the balance between federal and state powers.
+The "clear statement" rule-which applies when the statutory text is ambiguous, as in the case of the VRA-cautions courts to tread lightly in interpreting vague statutes to avoid impinging upon the traditional spheres of the states:

-[I]f Congress intends to alter the usual constitutional balance between the States and the Federal Government, it must make its intention unmistakably clear in the language of the statute . . .
-[Congress must] make its intention clear and manifest if it intends to pre-empt the historic powers of the States.
+[I]f Congress intends to alter the usual constitutional balance between the States and the Federal Government, it must make its intention unmistakably clear in the language of the statute [Congress must] make its intention clear and manifest if it intends to pre-empt the historic powers of the States.74

-This rule of construction controls whenever a federal statute touches on "traditionally sensitive areas, such as legislation affecting the federal balance."
-And when it applies, the rule requires that, absent a clear statement, courts must "interpret a statute to preserve rather than destroy the States' 'substantial sovereign powers.""
+This rule of construction controls whenever a federal statute touches on "traditionally sensitive areas, such as legislation affecting the federal balance."75 And when it applies, the rule requires that, absent a clear statement, courts must "interpret a statute to preserve rather than destroy the States' 'substantial sovereign powers."76

 In Gregory v.
-Ashcroft, the Supreme Court faced the question of whether the Age Discrimination in Employment Act prohibited Missouri from enforcing a mandatory retirement age for state judges.
-The Court held that it did not.
-It applied the clear statement rule because the case implicated "the authority of the people of the States to determine the qualifications of their government officials."
-The fact that Congress's intent on the issue was "at least ambiguous" was enough to resolve the question: under the clear statement rule, it could not "give the state-displacing weight of federal law to mere congressional ambiguity."
+Ashcroft, the Supreme Court faced the question of whether the Age Discrimination in Employment Act prohibited Missouri from enforcing a mandatory retirement age for state judges.77 The Court held that it did not.
+It applied the clear statement rule because the case implicated "the authority of the people of the States to determine the qualifications of their government officials."78 The fact that Congress's intent on the issue was "at least ambiguous" was enough to resolve the question: under the clear statement rule, it could not "give the state-displacing weight of federal law to mere congressional ambiguity."79

-Felon disenfranchisement involves authority that is at least as important as the State's power to determine "the qualifications of their government officials," as it involves the power to determine who gets to choose those officials and their qualifications.
-If defining the qualifications of important government officials lies at the heart of representative government, then surely defining who decides what those qualifications will be is equally, if not more, important.
-That by itself suffices to require a clear statement, but even more is involved here: the fundamental state power to "defin[e] and enforc[e] the criminal law," for which, of course, "the States possess primary authority."
+Felon disenfranchisement involves authority that is at least as important as the state's power to determine "the qualifications of their government officials," as it involves the power to determine who gets to choose those officials and their qualifications.
+That by itself suffices to require a clear statement, but even more is involved here: the fundamental state power to "defin[e] and enforc[e] the criminal law," for which, of course, "the States possess primary authority."80

-The confluence of these two fundamental lines of state authority, indeed, expressly appears in the Constitution's text.
-Thus, not only does the Constitution defer to the States to set voter qualifications even for federal elections, but, as noted above, the Constitution affirmatively sanctions the States' historic authority to disenfranchise people "for participation in rebellion, or other crime."
-The States have the primary, if not exclusive, authority to decide whether felons should vote.
-That is what the Constitution provides.
+The confluence of these two fundamental lines of state authority appears expressly in the Constitution's text.
+Defering to the states to set voter qualifications even for federal elections,81 as noted above, it also affirmatively sanctions the states' historic authority to disenfranchise people "for participation in rebellion, or other crime."82 The states have the primary, if not exclusive, authority to decide whether felons should vote.

-Accordingly, if it is to disturb the federal-state balance in the area of voter qualifications, Congress must be clear-unmistakably clear-about it.
-And Congress certainly knows how to be quite clear when it comes to voting rights: it was clear about literacy tests; clear about educational-attainment requirements; clear about knowledge tests; clear about moral character tests; clear about vouching requirements; clear about English-language requirements; clear about English-only elections; and clear about poll taxes; to give just a few examples.

-But the text of the VRA makes no unmistakably clear statement-it makes no statement at all-about felon disenfranchisement.
-And so it cannot be construed "to pre-empt the historic powers of the States" and "to destroy the States" 'substantial sovereign powers" by prohibiting felon disenfranchisement.
+Accordingly, if it is to disturb the federal-state balance in the area of voter qualifications, Congress must be unmistakably clear about it, as it was about literacy tests,83 educational-attainment requirements,84 knowledge tests,85 moral character tests,86 vouching requirements,87 Englishlanguage requirements,88 English-only elections,89 and poll taxes,90 to give just a few examples.
+But the text of the VRA makes no unmistakably clear statement-no statement at all-about felon disenfranchisement.
+And so it is hard to construe "to pre-empt the historic powers of the States"91 and "destroy the States' substantial sovereign powers"92 by prohibiting felon disenfranchisement.